Accessibility: Adding "Why" to the "How"

 Details:

-However, we're not here to just talk compliance.
+We're not here to just talk compliance.
 Accessibility efforts generally benefit everyone, not just individuals with disabilities.
-Seeing individuals with disabilities as "a problem to solve for" often results in quick fixes and temporary solutions.
-Individuals with disabilities are users, just like every other person who uses an application.
-Users, both with and without disabilities, have their own unique perspectives and needs that they bring to an experience.
+Seeing individuals with disabilities as "a problem to solve for" often results in quick fixes, temporary solutions and, generally, inconsiderate design.
+Individuals with disabilities are people who use applications, just with a different set of parameters.

 If you're only focused on bare minimum compliance to standards, such as WCAG, you're missing out some big things: